 Though the Auburn campus is large, the Physics Department maintains a surprisingly high ratio of faculty members to our physics majors and graduate students.
-There are 23 full-time faculty and approximately 40 undergraduate majors and 40 graduate students.
-This means that each student receives the sort of individual attention that is usually only available at much smaler schools.
+There are more than 20 full-time faculty and approximately 60 undergraduate majors and 50 graduate students.
+This means that each student receives the sort of individual attention that is usually only available at much smaller schools.

-Research projects are currently underway in plasma physics, condensed matter physics and surface science, atomic physics, radiative physics and space physics.
+Research projects are currently underway in plasma physics including magnetic fusion and dusty plasmas, condensed matter physics with an emphasis on wide band-gap semiconductors for microelectronic devices and calculation of transport properties, atomic physics probing the fundamental properties of atoms, molecules and ions, and space physics exploring the Earth's magnetosphere.
 The research is done in teams that include faculty, postdoctoral students, graduate and undergraduate students.

 In the past few years, Auburn has invested millions of dollars in labs and computational facilities where students and faculty do research.
 These include:

-Auburn University - The main campus had an enrollment during fall of 2006 of 23,333.
+Auburn University - The main campus has an enrollment of approximately 25,000 students.
 Auburn University offers degrees in 13 schools and colleges at the undergraduate, graduate and professional levels.